lieszkol/november-gallery/README.md

 #### Image List Only

-Use this if you wish to only load a list of images without render
+Use this if you wish to write your own Twig script for displaying your images, and only need a list of images t that can be found in a given folder.

 ## Support